 Population Health Manager Specializations & Degree Types

-Population health management can fall under either healthcare administration or public health as it is an interdisciplinary field.
+Population health management is an interdisciplinary field that can be categorized as either healthcare administration or public health.
 Students can pursue a number of degrees to start their careers.

 The most common degrees are a bachelor’s or master’s of science in population health management.
-However, it is possible to delve into this profession with a degree in a related field such as public health, sociology, or healthcare administration.
+However, it is possible to enter this profession with a degree in a related field, such as public health, sociology, or healthcare administration.

 Admissions Requirements for Population Health Manager Programs